 The Gladstone RADF Committee is a group of informed representatives who reflect the diverse arts, culture and geography of the Council area.
 The committee acts as a focus group for arts and culture in the Gladstone Region and makes recommendations to Council for eligible grant submissions each funding round.

 Local artists, arts and cultural workers, members of cultural groups, local organisations or associations and people active within the arts community are eligible to be members of their local RADF Committee.
 Committee members can be elected through a public election by either show of hands or secret ballot.
 They can also be invited onto the Committee by Council.
-Council appoints two ex-officio members, Gladstone Regional Art Gallery & Museum Curator Jo Duke and Gladstone Entertainment Convention Centre General Manager Carly Quinn as well as two support staff Administration Assistant Elena Korotkaia and RADF Liaison Officer Di Paddick.
+Council appoints two ex-officio members, Gladstone Regional Art Gallery & Museum Curator / Manager Jo Duke and Manager Events & Entertainment Carly Quinn, as well as two support staff Administration Assistant Elena Korotkaia and RADF Liaison Officer Di Paddick.

 Committee members participate in RADF Committee training, promote the RADF Program within their own networks and provide mentoring assistance to grant applicants.